Southern California Securities Fraud Attorneys

 Recently, in 2019, the SEC reportedly announced a settlement deal made by Equal Earth, CEO Andrew J Duggan and COO Ghassan “Mark” Hamade bilked over $5 million dollars from at least 266 investors.
 A green energy company, Equal Earth, and its directors allegedly made misleading statements to its various investors that falsely exaggerated the stability of the company’s financial security as well as lied that the company would soon broadcast its supposed historical revenues as it acquired multiple other establishments securing future revenue and had significant power generation capacity through future business endeavors.
 As a majority of these claims were purportedly false, they were able to drain hundreds of investors from about $5.6 million dollars.
 In addition to these claims, Duggan reportedly sold some of his stock from the company and embezzled almost 40,000 in investor capital.
 According to the United States District Court for the Southern District of California, the defendants were ostensibly in violation of the Securities Exchange Act of 1934 as well as the Securities Act of 1933.
 They did not accept or deny any of the allegations against them but reportedly agreed on judgments in which they are enjoined from violating any anti-fraud regulations.
 Equal Earth, Duggan, and Hamade reportedly agreed to pay about $7 million dollars, $900,000 as well as $167,500 respectively alongside other future employment restrictions in the securities industry.

-Just like that fraud can impact the normal routine of establishments and everyday citizens that invest trustingly expecting a fair return.
-Malecki Law has worked with both Fortune 500 companies, senior citizens, whistleblowers as well as clients from various geographic regions.
-Malecki Law handles a diverse set of securities cases including but not limited to unsuitability claims, commercial litigation, arbitration, business contract negotiations, and whistleblower claims.
+Just like that, fraud can impact the normal routine of establishments and everyday citizens who invest trustingly expecting a fair return.
+Malecki Law is a securities fraud law firm that has worked with both Fortune 500 companies, senior citizens, whistleblowers as well as clients from various geographic regions, including many in Southern California.
+Malecki Law’s securities fraud attorneys handle a diverse set of securities cases including but not limited to unsuitability claims, commercial litigation, arbitration, business contract negotiations, and whistleblower claims.
 Jenice Malecki’s understanding and comprehension of the complexities in the securities industry allow her to guide her firm in a manner that has proven critical to her success in reaching favorable results for various clients.
-Jenice Malecki has received numerous accolades specifically being named as a Top Attorney by Super Laws and the National Law Journal as well as being featured in prominent publications such as the New York Times Magazine, National Law Journal, and New York Magazine.
+Ms. Malecki has received numerous accolades specifically being named as a Top Attorney by Super Laws and the National Law Journal as well as being featured in prominent publications such as the New York Times Magazine, National Law Journal, and New York Magazine.